ImKventis/ImKventis/README.md

 I LOVE tinkering with hardware and software found in older consoles

-I use Gentoo Linux as my main OS
+I use Gentoo Linux as my main OS since — 29/06/2022

 ## Favorite Gits